mhumud/simple_portafolio/README.md

 ## Parameters

-- `--stocks`: A space-separated list of stock tickers and their corresponding quantities in the format TICKER:QUANTITY.
+- `--stocks`: A space-separated list of stock tickers and their corresponding quantities in the format `TICKER:QUANTITY`.
 For example, `AAPL:10 MSFT:5`.
 - `--start_date`: The start date for the calculation in the format `YYYY-MM-DD`.
 - `--end_date`: The end date for the calculation in the format `YYYY-MM-DD`.